MarioProjects/SIMEPU_CV/README.md

 ### All classes

 We want compare our proposed 2 network framework with only 1 model that classifies all 9 different classes.
+Training time per fold: 2 hours 30 minutes.
+6351 train samples / 1588 validation samples.
+Time per epoch: 1'35''

 |   Model  | Fold | Accuracy | Balanced Accuracy |
 |:--------:|:----:|:--------:|:-----------------:|